UTDNebula/skedge/README.md

 ```

 This should create a production bundle for your extension, ready to be zipped and published to the stores.

+For the chrome browser, you'll want to click on the jigsaw button containing your extensions and press manage extensions.
+Then turn developer mode on and load the package build (should be namde chrom-v3-prod under build).

 ## Submit to the webstores